 The closest part of the aurora to the Earth is usually only around 130 kilometers away.
 However, these lights can extend several thousand kilometers above our planet.
 If we could see the Northern Lights from space, they would look like a giant comet tail trailing from the Earth!

 Where Can I See the Aurora Borealis in Iceland?

 Iceland’s location is just a few degrees south of the Arctic Circle.
 That's close enough to the North Pole, making this unique island the perfect place to watch the Northern Lights.

 At a latitude of 64 degrees, Iceland is situated in the Aurora belt.
 The belt, which includes the places on Earth where Auroras are visible, lies above a northern latitude of 60 degrees.
-For those on the Southern Hemisphere, below latitude of 60 degrees.
+For those in the Southern Hemisphere, below the latitude of 60 degrees.

 You can see the Northern Lights anywhere in Iceland, but it’ll be easier and more beautiful in certain places.
 Particularly, in areas with fewer clouds and light pollution.
 For these reasons, mountainous areas are brilliant locations for an Iceland Auroras hunt.

 Here’s a selection of the best locations to see the Iceland Northern Lights across the country:

 Westfjords – With longer darkness hours and typically less cloud cover than the rest of the country, Iceland’s Westfjords are one of our top picks for an Aurora Lights Iceland viewing location.
 This remote setting is home to several small fishing villages, which can be ideal bases from which to spot the Northern Lights.
 Our pick?
 Isafjordur!